AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: Asynchronous Back-Streaming

 \heading{Efficient Notification} Notification of partial results is challenging due to the short result generation period, especially if the system handles fine-grained tasks.
 For example, if the system stages the CCM processing for partial streaming, the single staged task can take only a single digit of microseconds scale time or even less.
 Thus, the notification from remote to local is latency-sensitive and must be done \textit{rapidly} to avoid pipeline bubbles, with \textit{minimum resource usage}.

 \cred{Naïve} approaches such as interrupts are not suitable since they could take up to milliseconds scale time.
-Shorter polling interval (compared to the existing remote polling setup) is also not an option as it requires host core pinning for continuous polling over CXL link.
-Additionally, there are multiple polling points considering different partial result addresses, which will severely waste host processing units.
+Shorter polling interval (compared to the remote polling setup) is also not an option as it requires host core pinning for continuous polling over CXL link, severely \sheph{wasting} host processing units \sheph{across multiple partial result addresses}.
 Batching multiple results is available to avoid these notification overheads, however, it might result in suboptimal end-to-end performance and even similar to that of non-streaming baselines.

 \heading{Rapid Data Exposal} In addition to notification, the actual data needs to be moved from remote CCM to the local host region.
 As shown in \Cref{subsec:motiv_worklaods}, the data movement amount and the overhead can be significant for certain applications.
 Once the host triggers the result load, the data movement is synchronized, resulting in pipeline bubbles and host idle times.
 Host-triggered DMA can help prevent processing unit stalls; however, the long result loading time still remains.